odanoburu/FreeLing-User-Manual/installation/installation-packages.md

 1. Install FreeLing dependencies, as described in section [Install Requirements on Linux](requirements-linux.md#dependencies).

-2. Install downloaded binary packages
+2. Install downloaded binary package
    ```
    sudo dpkg -i FreeLing-4.1.deb
    ```

 In a Debian system, the above command must be issued as root and without `sudo`.

 In other distributions, package names may differ.
-You will  find further information in sseeccttiioonn  [Install requirements on Linux](requirements-linux.md#dependencies).
+You will  find further information in section [Install requirements on Linux](requirements-linux.md#dependencies).

+After installing, you are ready to use FreeLing.
+See sections [Test FreeLing Installation on Linux](test-linux-md), [Execute FreeLing demo](#execute-analyzer) and [Call FreeLing Library](#call-library) to find out more on how to use FreeLing.

 ## Install binary package on MS-Windows {#install-package-windows}